 Teaching Traveling: Welcome to Sally Black, a professional teacher of travel!
 Sally, tell us about yourself.

 Sally: Full disclosure, I am not a traditional teacher in a classroom.
 Rather, I teach parents to learn to travel with their kids, among other travel styles.
 To any professional teachers reading this, I thank and salute all of you wonderful educators out there who dedicated to growing our next crop of world citizens.
+(They grow up so fast!)
 I am truly inspired by what you do each and every day, so please keep up the great work!

 Hmm, about me?
 It took me a while to figure out exactly what I wanted to be when I grew up.
 In the meantime I’ve been a single mom to three great kids, a Registered nurse specializing in Pediatrics, delivering babies, and taking care of premies (and especially their parents).